nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/js-array-methods.md

 # Javascript Array Methods

 #### Split
 Split takes a string and breaks it into an array.
-Each letter becomes its own indexi in the new array
+Each letter becomes its own index in the new array
 ```js
 const bestFriend = “cow”;
 const bestFriendArray = bestFriend.split(); //[“c”, “o”, “w”]